Why “Outcomes Over Outputs” is Flawed Advice

 For these reasons, the mantra Outcomes over Outputs was born.
 This manta is based on the realization that producing features is not the end goal—achieving outcomes is.
 These outcomes are value that is realized for the user and customer and/or value that is extracted for the company in the form of revenue.

 Outcomes over outputs means that the main way of measuring success and of managing teams is through outcomes.
-Instead of allocating features to delivery teams and measuring success in terms of how fast they can deliver them, desired outcomes are allocates to teams and success is measured by the extent to which the outcomes have been achieved.
+Instead of allocating features to delivery teams and measuring success in terms of how fast they can deliver them, desired outcomes are allocated to teams and success is measured by the extent to which the outcomes have been achieved.

 The advice to focus on outcomes over outputs has its merits, of course.
 Focusing myopically on outcomes only has real drawbacks, though.
 Output remains important.
 In general, the only way to realize outcomes is by producing output.
 (There are exceptions—occasionally you can improve outcomes by removing something, simplifying the product and removing value destroying parts, but that requires output to have been created first.)
 Outcomes over outputs tells us that we should make sure the output we create is the right output, but we can't stop producing output.